dot-base/.github/.github/ISSUE_TEMPLATE/bug.md

 name: 🔥 Bug
 about: Something that needs fixing.
 title: ""
-labels: bug
+labels: "Type: Bug"
-assignees: ''
+assignees: ""

 ---

-### 🔥 Describe the Bug
+### 🔥 Bug Description
 A clear and concise description of what the bug is.

 ### 🔍 Steps to Reproduce the Bug
-Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'